trueheart78/trueheart78.com/games.md

    * Ignored most of the "liberate these outposts" and I was able to wrap it up in a single evening.
    * I loved the bonkers story, the 80's music, the gameplay, and the required training montage.
    * By the time the credits rolled, I was just smiling and shaking my head… what a game. :smiling_face_with_three_hearts:
-   * For a 360 game, it held up quite well on my Series X.
+   * For a 360 game, it held up quite well on my Series X. <a id="forza-horizon-5"></a>
+1. Forza Horizon 5 (XSX) <!-- Nov -->
+   * Quite enjoyed my time with this.
+   * So much fun just tooling around off-road.
+   * Went from a good game to a great game when used my custom Spotify playlist.
+   * The range of cars that are fun to drive is just insane.
+   * :star: :star: :star: :star: :star:
 <!-- beaten:end -->

 <a id='jettisoned'></a>